 Oatmeal for Diarrhea in Dogs

-Oatmeal is one of the good foods for dogs with diarrhea helps because it’s high in fiber.
-The oatmeal must be minimally processed plain oatmeal, like those made from steel-cut oats.
-Other excellent sources of fiber for dogs include plain (emphasis on plain) canned pumpkin, beet pulp, brown rice, carrots, and apple slices.
+Other excellent sources of fiber for dogs include plain (emphasis on plain) canned pumpkin (not baking pumpkin for pies!), beet pulp, brown rice, carrots, and apple slices.

-Many dogs like sweet potatoes, and they have plenty of good nutrients as well as healthy fiber (no seasoning!).
+Many dogs like sweet potatoes, and they have plenty of good nutrients as well as healthy fiber (again, no seasoning!).
 Feed them cooked, not raw.

 Kale and green beans are other possible fiber sources.
 Added vegetables should be plain, not buttered or spiced.